 Previous: Configuring Survey Look and Feel

-Having great aggregate data is nice but the whole reason I created an individual link per customer was so I could dive more deeply into who are Detractors, Promoters, and Passives.
+Having great aggregate data is nice but the whole reason we are creating an individual link per customer was so to drive more deeply into who are classified as Detractors, Promoters, and Passives.
 In order to be able to take advantage of that within each Contact object record.

 Updating the Salesforce Contact Object

 Eventually, I am going to want to have the following bits of information available to me at a glance on the Contact object.

 My first step is going to be to create a field on the Contact object to house the NPS score for the ExAM product.
 I created a field called ExAM NPS Score.

 I’m also going to have a field set up so it’s easy to tell at a glance whether someone is considered a Promoter, Passive, or Detractor.
 So I also built a quick picklist field to hold those values.

 Next, I’m building a field so I can tell when the last NPS survey is taken.
 This will become critical once we move into Process Builder and start managing NPS object record creation.